Each year, the rainbow flag is flown at Pride events all around a world to reflect the beauty and diversity of the LGBTQ+ community.

 Bisexual Pride Flag

 LGBTQ+ activist Michael Page designed the bisexual flag in 1998 to give bisexuals their own symbol and to increase visibility of the community – within society and the LGBTQ+ community at large.
-The flag consists of three colours: magenta, which represent same-sex attraction; blue, which represents attraction to the opposite sex; and lavender, a mixture of magenta and blue which represents attraction to both sexes.
+The flag consists of three colours: magenta, which represents same-sex attraction; blue, which represents attraction to different gender; and lavender, a mixture of magenta and blue which represents attraction across the gender spectrum.

 Pansexual Pride Flag